ozand/roo-project-template/.roo/rules/04-filename-referencing-rules.md

 -----

-### 2\.
-Knowledge Repository Structure
+### 2. Knowledge Repository Structure

 #### 2.1.
 Graph Root

-The root directory of the entire project (`b2bfinder/`) is the root of the Logseq graph.
+The root directory of the entire project is the root of the Logseq graph.
 This allows for the creation of direct, clickable links from documentation to code and test files.

 #### 2.2.
 Mandatory Structure and Purpose of Folders

 AI agents are required to create new files only in the locations specified below.

 * `pages/`: **The central repository for permanent knowledge.** Contains all primary, long-living, and structured project documents (requirements, User Stories, architectural decisions, rules, dashboards).
-* `journals/`: **A chronological work log.** Used for daily, temporary notes, work logs, rough thoughts, and meeting minutes.
+* `journals/`: **A chronological work log.** Used for daily, temporary notes, work logs, and meeting minutes.
 Information from the journal should eventually be migrated and structured into `pages/`.
 * `assets/`: For storing images and other media files embedded in documents.
 * `logseq/`: A folder automatically managed by Logseq.
 AI agents are forbidden from modifying this folder directly.

 -----

-### 3\.
-Protocol for Creating and Naming Files in `pages/`
+### 3. Protocol for Creating and Naming Files in `pages/`

 To logically group documents, a **namespace** mechanism is used, which is implemented via a `.` in the filename.

 * **User Stories:**
   * **Location:** `pages/`
   * **Filename Format:** `STORY-[CATEGORY]-[ID].md` (e.g., `STORY-API-1.md`)
   * **Logseq Page Name:** `[[STORY-API-1]]`

 * **Requirements:**
   * **Location:** `pages/`
   * **Filename Format:** `REQ-[CATEGORY]-[ID].md` (e.g., `REQ-UI-3.md`)
   * **Logseq Page Name:** `[[REQ-UI-3]]`

 * **Rules for AI agents (`.roo/rules/`):**
   * **Physical Location:** The files **must** be located in `.roo/rules/`.
   * **Virtual Location in Logseq:** For integration into the knowledge graph, **symbolic links (symlinks)** to each file from `.roo/rules/` must be created in the `pages/` folder.
   * **Symlink Format:** `pages/rules.[rule_name].md` (e.g., `pages/rules.quality-guideline.md`).